 - In any article or category editor view, by pasting a comma-separated list of tags into the box and hitting Enter or tab. (example: alpha,bravo,charlie pasted in will create three tags: alpha, bravo, and charlie)

-Our default Editor and Writer roles have permission to create tags.
-If you're using a custom author role, that role must have the Tag Permission to Add new tags to create tags.
+Authors with the default Editor or Writer role can create tags.
+If you're using a custom role, you'll need to have the Tag Permission to Add new tags.

 Tags can contain: